Vietnam.vn - Nền tảng quảng bá Việt Nam

 Regarding the results of implementing online public services, the Ministry continues to operate and provide 88 online public services.
 Of which, 36 are full-scale online public services.
 At the same time, the Ministry has integrated and provided 86/88 online public services on the National Public Service Portal.

-Regarding the consolidation and connection of systems serving administrative procedure settlement, the Ministry has implemented the consolidation of the Public Service Portal with the Electronic One-Stop Information System into the Ministry's Administrative Procedure Settlement Information System; at the same time, connecting and sharing data with the National Public Service Portal and national databases.
+Regarding the consolidation and connection of systems serving administrative procedure settlement, the Ministry has implemented the consolidation of the Public Service Portal with the Electronic One-Stop Information System into the Ministry's Administrative Procedure Settlement Information System; at the same time, connecting and sharing data with the National Public Service Portal and with national databases.

 Currently, the Ministry is continuing to complete the Administrative Procedures Information System on the basis of performing tasks in the Digital Transformation Investment Project of the Natural Resources and Environment Sector (Phase 1).
 At the same time, speeding up the progress of completing the establishment and connection of the Electronic Data Management Warehouse of organizations and individuals on the Ministry's Administrative Procedures Information System with the Electronic Data Management Warehouse of organizations and individuals on the National Public Service Portal.